-As a career coach, people ask me all the time to take a look at their resume and give them feedback.
-So I thought to put everything here so that I have a resource to point people to and help anyone who is lucky enough to be directed here by the god’s of the internet after random search.
+As a career coach, people ask me all the time to take a look at their resumes and give them feedback.
+So I thought to put everything here so that I have a resource to point people to and help anyone who is lucky enough to be directed here by the gods of the internet after a random search.

 This information isn’t only for unemployed people.
 It is for you if you’re not being paid well or challenged at your current job, and you’re preparing to look for a new job.
 Or transition careers in the near future.

 Your resume in your current job surely can’t get you your next job.
 You need to constantly update it.
 Because adding more skills and certification to your arsenal is just as important as removing irrelevant work experience you got 15years ago.

 Here Are 15 Important Things You Must Remove From Your Resume If You Don’t Want It Tossed Into The Trash.